kagunecode/TheOdinProject/README.md

 DAY 6: I went through most of the Javascript sections.
 I can now do full conditional statemets with the different types of operators as well.
 I didn't update this repo with much code since all the practice was made on several websites, but I hope tomorrow I will add some cool code with a full project!
 Also, I read a bit on my own and learned some cool tricks on HTML and CSS.

 DAY 7 TO 10: I've been completing modules, however, most of those had independent exercises which is the reason why I didn't update this repo.
 Anyways, at this point I've completed every JS exercise succesfully, I'm still trying to understand some stuff but luckily for me I've had some experience with programming before and that really helped me to get through this quite easily.
 Still, I've been practicing and I will keep doing that.
 As of now I'm learning how to manipulate the DOM with JS, you know, event listeners and such, which has me really excited to know what comes next!

+DAY 8 TO 14: I finished the Rock, Paper, Scissors and Etch-a-Sketch projects!
+The later was quite difficult, but I made it!
+You can actually see a live preview on this same repo (of every project, I'll update them), since I created a repo for each project at the end.
+I've learned a lot of things of course, but I'm getting used to that JS-CSS-HTML manipulation since it can be a bit confusing at times.
+I'm sure the projects I've done so far are not perfect, so I'll fix anything later, but I'm super happy I made it to this point!
+I think I'm quite close from finishing the basic course, can't wait to see what's ahead!